Updated: 5/22/2021 | Complete Tulum Travel Guide

 Restaurants to Avoid

 - Don Cafeto: The food is not cheap nor delicious.
 The food is mostly underseasoned.
 They are located on the main road and are always packed.
 It’s really deceiving how appealing this place looks compared to how it actually is.
 I would come here for the live music but nothing else.
 When I see other bloggers recommend this place, I literally cringe.
 Avoid it if you can.
+Just because it looks busy, doesn’t mean it’s good.

 Where to Drink in Tulum